CrescentRR/GoARacle/GoARacle/README.txt

 -Total Priority Score is the total of the Priority Score of all the items in that world.

--If you cannot see a hint, try resizing the window.
+-If you cannot see a hint's text completely, try resizing the window.

 				"I can't seem to remember what each pool contains!"